hu-macsy/lama_old/scai/dmemo/doc/Distribution.rst

 ^^^^^^^^^^^^^^^^^^^

 A *SingleDistribution* stands for a mapping of a all data to one single processor, i.e. only one processor owns all the data.
+Such a distribution is used especially for input-output operations where only a single processor writes or reads the file.

 .. code-block:: c++